libeks/go-scene-renderer/README.md

 - Add more intense gradients, like Bezier, etc
 - Is there some way to create a mapping from pixel space to Window index?
 If all Windows were uniform, this would be trivial, but they're of various sizes.
 Maybe storing them as a tree could help?
 But lookup would be O(log(n))
 - Investiate if there are any optimizations using GPU/CUDA
-- Add Phong lighting model
+- Add Phong lighting model (this could be another rendering mode)
 - Add simple geometry based textures, like the transition between the faces of a cube
+- Add the ability to slice arbitrarily into a Perelman slice
 - Specify a structure for animation sequences
 - Add textures from images
 - Add a kaleidoscope, i.e. render a full scene, but fetch pixels from a triangle slice of the full scene